Author has written 6 stories for Harvest Moon, Ranger's Apprentice, and Pokémon.

 - I love Tim Burton's old Batman movies as well as his Nightmare Before Christmas, Edward Scissorhands, and Big Fish.

-- Indiana Jones, Spaceballs, and yes, Pirates (CotBP only) too of course.
+- Indiana Jones, Spaceballs, and yes, Pirates (CotBP mainly) too of course.
 Star Trek is also a favorite.
-The old Stark Trek movie, The Wrath of Khan is excellent!
+The old Stark Trek movie, The Wrath of Khan is excellent as is The Undiscovered Country!
 And I can't forget Young Frankenstien or Hums-Friend would be most displeased with me.

 - I don't watch television as much as I used to.
 I was always a fan of the original Pokemon, heck I even have the original theme song on my ipod! :D Rugrats and The Wild Thornberrys were all apart of my childhood and I still love them.
 Jackie Chan Adventures was often on my T.V, and a great and timeless favorite of mine, Scooby-Doo.

 - I enjoy some USA Network shows that, above all else, include Psych.
 Hilarious and some good stories. :) I also enjoy White Collar, In Plain Sight, and Monk which I very deeply miss. :(